Monday, 13 February 2017

 If we find a bijection between two finite sets, then the two sets must be of the same cardinality.

-A proper subset of a finite set, A has smaller cardinality than the set $A$.
+A proper subset of a finite set, A has smaller cardinality than the set A.

 I get confused, however, when dealing with uncountable sets.

 In general how do I prove a set is uncountable?
 I know that if it contains a set that is uncountable then it must be uncountable.
 Also, I have read through some diagonalization arguments although I find them a bit confusing.
 Is diagonalization the only way to prove uncountability?
 Or are there any other ways?
-What are examples of uncountable sets: $\mathbb{R}$, the set of binary sequences (I think, not sure), intervals such $[0,1]$, any other standard ones?
+What are examples of uncountable sets: R, the set of binary sequences (I think, not sure), intervals such [0,1], any other standard ones?
 (I want to practice proving sets are uncountable, so any suggestions on examples where I can prove a set is uncountable are much appreciated).If we find a bijection, between a set A and an uncountable set (given) does that mean A is uncountable as well?

 Also to show two sets that are at most countable (either finite or countable) do not have the same cardinality do I show that it is impossible to construct a bijection between them.